-A student shall be deemed to have completed Year V and therefore be eligible for graduation, when standing has been obtained in the full complement of 25.0 academic courses, 4 core physical activity rotations, one Education Internship, 3 outdoor projects, an acceptable Standard First Aid and Basic Rescuer CPR, and when all other requirements outlined in the Calendar have been fulfilled.
-The ultimate responsibility for ensuring that all requirements have been met rests with the student, who is strongly advised to check the total number of course credits completed, and their appropriate levels before the last date to add courses in the fall term of Year V.
+A student shall be deemed to have completed Year V and therefore be eligible for graduation, when standing has been obtained in the full complement of 25.0 academic courses, 4 core physical activity rotations, one Education Internship, E-portfolios, 3 outdoor projects, an acceptable Standard First Aid and Basic Rescuer CPR, and when all other B.P.H.E./B.Ed. requirements outlined in the Calendar have been fulfilled.
+The ultimate responsibility for ensuring that all requirements have been met rests with the student, who is strongly advised to check the total number of course credits completed, and the appropriate levels before the last date to add courses in the fall term of Year V.